-Sage is often used to flavor roasted turkey, chicken, and as a seasoning in a stuffing.
-That makes it a star at Thanksgiving or during the holidays.
+Sage is often used to flavor roasted turkey or chicken and as a seasoning in a stuffing, which makes it a star at Thanksgiving or during the holidays.
 But if it's not a spice that you keep in your spice rack, there are other seasonings that you can use as a substitute.
 Read on to learn your best options.

 Sage is available in fresh, dried (often referred to as rubbed), and ground form.
 If you don't have the kind that your recipe calls for, but you do have one of the other two types, they are probably your best bets for recipe swap-outs.